JitenShahani/ApiVersioningDemo-.NET-9/README.md

 app.MapOpenApi ("openApi/{documentName}.json");
 ```

 ✅ This setup registers versioned OpenAPI documents using `AddOpenApi(...)`, configured to serve them at `/openApi/v1.json`, `/openApi/v2.json`, etc. Paths are standardized via middleware configuration.
-These documents contain grouped endpoints and metadata per version used by UI clients like `Swagger UI` and `Scalar`.
+These documents are automatically grouped by version and compatible with UI clients like `Swagger UI` and `Scalar`.

 > ℹ️ Note: While the `AddOpenApi()` configuration successfully marks version 1 as deprecated, it applies this metadata globally including to version-neutral endpoints.
 To avoid unintended deprecation flags across the board, this implementation is currently commented out in favor of a more granular setup using Swashbuckle's `AddSwaggerGen()`.